TechTitans-SAAS/ThriftUStore-4152SAAS/README.md

 4. Meixuan Lu - ml4965

 ## Updates for the Demo Sprint:
-1. Update the CSS style for the whole website, to make the website visually appealing.
+1. Revamped the CSS style across the entire website to enhance its visual appeal and overall user experience.
-2. We added the "wish list" feature, where users can add/remove item to/from wish list, and view all items in the wish list.
+2. Implemented a new "wish list" feature that allows users to effortlessly add or remove items, as well as conveniently view all items in their wish list.
-3. We added a function to mark an item to be sold by inputting a buyer's email.
-Once an item is marked as sold, the status will show up on the item page.
+3. Introduced a functionality enabling users to mark an item as sold by entering the buyer's email.
+Once marked as sold, the status will be prominently displayed on the respective item page.
-4. The buyer of the item can rate the item numerically from 1 to 5.
-The item rating will also be shown in the item detail page.
+4. Empowered buyers to numerically rate items on a scale of 1 to 5.
+The assigned item rating will be prominently showcased on the item detail page.
-5. Each user will have a specific rating, where this rating comes from other users who bought the items the current user has posted.
-And the buyer's rating will shown on the each item page that the user posts.
+5. Implemented a user-specific rating system derived from feedback provided by other users who have purchased items posted by the current user.
+The buyer's rating will be displayed on each item page associated with the user's postings.
-6. Add a sort item function based on user's rating.
+6. Incorporated a new sorting function allowing users to arrange items based on the seller's rating, providing an additional layer of customization and convenience.

 ## How To Run: